ugurkarakurt/StarWarsList-with-React/README.md

 After the installations are successful, we need to run Json-server

 ```
+json-server --watch api/db.json
+> Pardon my French
-json-server --watch api/db.json  > // Since it runs on" json server and react" 3000 port, we need to start json server first.
+> // Since it runs on" json server and react" 3000 port, we need to start json server first.
 ```

 ###### Now we are ready to start the project